krzko/opentelemetry-shell/README.md

 - `uuidgen`: generates new UUID strings
 - `uname`: Print operating system name

-As a future enhancement all effort will be made to remove the need for external binaries and just utilise the built-in functons.
+As a future enhancement all effort will be made to remove the need for as many external binaries as possible and just utilise the built-in functions.

 ## Howto